 Stephens rested his champion winter book favourite for the upcoming Kentucky Derby and mapped out his journey to the Run For The Roses.
 Forty Niner began his three year old season on February 3, 1988 in the seven furlong Hutchison Stakes at Gulfstream Park.
 Forty Niner finished second by a length to Perfect Spy and then twelve days later won the one mile and one-sixteenth Fountain Of Youth Stakes by a nose over Notebook.
 This was followed by a neck defeat to the very good Brian’s Time in the Florida Derby.

 The road to the Kentucky Derby was full of high quality contenders in 1988 and Forty Niner was definitely in the mix.
 He won the Lafayette Stakes by five lengths at Keeneland and then in his final start before the main target, he finished second by a head to the outstanding Risen Star in the Lexington Stakes, giving that one a three pound weight advantage.
-Up next would be the Kentucky Derby three weeks later.
+Up next, the Kentucky Derby three weeks later.

-The race attracted a quality field of seventeen would be challengers.
+The race attracted a quality field of seventeen challengers.
 The big grey filly Winning Colors gained the lead from the off and got loose on the front end, dictating the pace.
 Forty Niner lay back in fifth some seven lengths behind.
 At the top of the home stretch, Forty Niner under jockey Pat Day launched his bid.
 Winning Colors had plenty in reserve however and bravely defended her lead.
 The game and determined Forty Niner kept edging closer and closer to the big grey filly but could not get past before the finish line.
 At the finish line Forty Niner was a neck back of Winning Colors.
 Twenty yards beyond the line he was half a length ahead.
 Risen Star was three lengths behind Forty Niner.

-Laffite Pincay had the reigns for the nine furlong Haskell and kept Forty Niner close to the pace, making his move around the far turn and then holding off the fast Seeking The Gold to win by a nose.
+Laffite Pincay had the reigns for the nine furlong Haskell and kept Forty Niner close to the pace, making his move around the far turn and then hold off the fast closing Seeking The Gold to win by a nose.
 Brain’s Time finished third another four lengths back.
 The time of 1.47 3/5 indicated the good determined effort put forth by the two sons of Mr. Prospector.

-Always the sportsman, Stephens tested his prized three year old against older grade one winners and chose the Woodward Handicap at Belmont in four weeks.
+Always the sportsman, Stephens tested his gallant three year old against older grade one winners and chose the Woodward Handicap at Belmont in four weeks.
 Drawn in for the race was the red hot four year old Alysheba and the classy Waquoit.
 Forty Niner took the lead at the break but Waquoit passed by and led the field into the back straight, with Forty Niner stalking in second and Alysheba an unconventional, for him, third.

 Waquoit held his advantage into the far turn.
-Forty Niner would come to that one’s flank and then press for the lead, actually putting his head in front at the top of the home straight.
+Forty Niner came to that one’s flank and then press for the lead, actually putting his head in front at the top of the home straight.
 Alysheba was outside of Forty Niner and launched his attack.
 The three waged a battle for the ages down the stretch, never more than a half length separating them.
 Alysheba won by a neck over the game Forty Niner, with Waquoit third another neck length behind.
 The time was a sizzling 1.59 2/5 for the ten furlongs.

 Forty Niner made two more starts, winning the NYRA Mile in 1.34 flat and then finished fourth by five and three-quarter lengths to Alysheba in the Breeder’s Cup Classic at Churchill Downs.
 The final race record for Forty Niner was nineteen starts, eleven wins and five second place finishes.
 He won $2,726,000 in his career.